Tiemp-B/ObsidianBox/_templates/Cornell Type.md

 <div class="cues-header">Cues</div>

+# Summary

+<summary>Write a concise summary here</summary>
+The Cornell Note-taking System is effective because it encourages active engagement during the note-taking process and provides a structured way to review and study the material later.
+It is widely used by students, professionals, and anyone looking to improve their note-taking and learning efficiency

+---

 # Notes

 The Cornell Note-taking System is a popular and effective method for organizing and summarizing information during lectures, readings, or any other form of learning.